Dark Matter as dark dwarfs and other macroscopic objects: multiverse relics?: The post-transition pockets phase

 \subsection{Dark baryon formation}

 The discussion above ignored possible particle-physics processes that change the particles trapped in pockets.
 While many models are possible (for example, dark quarks charged under the SM would avoid the possible extra suppression of wall velocity), one process is possible in any model: the dark quarks can form dark baryons and escape from the pockets, possibly preventing the formation of stable gravitational relics.
+The crucial point to understand is whether the dark baryons form before of after the gravitational collapse at $R\sim R^{\rm min}_{\rm gas}$.
+In the former case, the dark baryons are free to escape from the pocket because they are gauge singlets.
+In the opposite case the gravitational energy of one dark baryon becomes bigger than its thermal energy so that it cannot escape and the system becomes gravitationally bound (unless the energy released by baryon formation is large enough to destroy the pocket).

 As we now show, baryon formation has negligible effects in most of our parameter space.
-Perturbative baryons are bound states with binding energies of order $E_B \sim \alpha^2_{\rm dark}m$.\footnote{For our $\SU(N)$ gauge group, a two-body $qq$ state in the antisymmetric channel has an attractive Coulomb-like potential $V = -(1+1/N)\alpha_{\rm dark}/2r$, not enhanced by $N$.} Such bound states form with cross section $\sigma v \sim \alpha^3_{\rm dark}/m^2$.
+Perturbative baryons are bound states with binding energies of order $E_B \sim \alpha^2_{\rm dark}m$.\footnote{For our $\SU(N)$ gauge group, a two-body $qq$ state in the antisymmetric channel has an attractive Coulomb-like potential $V = -(1+1/N)\alpha_{\rm dark}/2r$, not enhanced by $N$.
+The large enhancement of the baryon formation cross section studied in~\cite{1811.08418} is not present in our first order phase transition, as the quark string tension vanishes for dark quarks inside the false vacuum. } Such bound states form with cross section $\sigma v \sim \alpha^3_{\rm dark}/m^2$.
 The large mass of heavy quarks leads to small cross sections $\sigma$ because the binding energies $E_B$ are large.

 During the phase transition, baryon formation is negligible because its time-scale $\tau_{\rm coll} \sim 1/\sigma n v$ is much longer than the time-scale of the phase transition $\tau_{\rm trans} \sim 1/g_{\rm dark}H$.
 Indeed, when the pocket size reaches $R\sim R_{\rm gas}^{\rm min}$, dark quarks are not yet gravitationally bound and have density $n_q \sim T_{\rm cr}^3$, independently of their asymmetry $Y$.
 So $ \tau_{\rm trans}/\tau_{\rm coll} \sim M_{\rm Pl} T_{\rm cr} \alpha^3_{\rm dark} /g_{\rm dark}m^{2} \ll 1$ in all the parameter space relevant for us.